michodgs25/1-health/README.md

 ### User Stories

 * i.
-As a user I want to access each page with ease, so I can flow round the site without any issues.
+As a user I want the webpage to be easy to navigate.
 * ii.
 As a user I want to learn more about each health topic easily, so that I can become more educated on general health.
 * iii.
-As a user I want the content to stand out from the background, so that the site is easy to look at.
+As a user I want the content to stand out from the background, so the site is easy to look at.

 ## Features, existing features and features left to implement